cannam/repoint/README.md

-Repoint supports a `--directory` option to tell it which directory is the project root, for use when being invoked from a build script in a different directory (for example in a shadow-build configuration).
+Repoint supports a `--directory` option to tell it which directory is the project root, for use when being invoked from a build script in a different directory, such as in a shadow-build configuration.

 ### Limitations when checking libraries out using Subversion